 Ministry of Home Affairs websites for further information on the electronic visas, including payment methods.

 Volunteers: Australians who wish to undertake any form of paid or unpaid volunteer work (including students visiting India under the New Colombo Plan) should discuss relevant visa requirements with their local Indian diplomatic mission well ahead of any travel.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the

 Indian laws controlling the import and export of Indian rupees, foreign currency, and other goods can change with little notice.
 Contact the nearest High Commission, Embassy or Consulate of India for up-to-date information.

-If you are planning to stay in India for more than 180 days, you are required to register within 14 days of arrival with the Foreigners Regional Registration Office (FRRO) in New Delhi, Mumbai, Chennai and Kolkata, or with the Superintendent of Police in other areas.
-Further information on visa registration could be found at the Bureau of Indian Immigration website.
-Failure to register may result in a fine or jail sentence, or prevent your departure from India until permission is granted by the
+If you plan to stay in India for more than 180 days, you'll need to register within 14 days of arrival with the Foreigners' Regional Registration Office (FRRO) in New Delhi, Mumbai, Chennai and Kolkata, or with the Superintendent of Police in other areas.
+If you don't register, you could be fined or jailed.
+You could also be prevented from departing India until permission is granted by the Bureau of Immigration.

 Safety and security

 - Exercise a high degree of caution in the Ladakh region of the state of Jammu and Kashmir.
 Get up-to-date information on the security environment before deciding to visit Ladakh.
 All travel to the region should be via Manali, or by air to the city of Leh, in order to avoid potential trouble spots elsewhere in the state of Jammu and Kashmir.